-Before you commit to selling at a show, check out the show.
-Ideally, you should try to attend the as a customer before you apply.
+Before you commit to selling at a show, check it out.
+Ideally, you should try to attend the show as a customer before you apply.

 Attending shows as a customer the year before you apply to be a vendor does require quite a bit of advance planning.
 If the timing just doesn't work, at least review the show's website in detail.
 Take a look at the craft artists who have attended in previous years, and visit their sites to get a sense of the type of work, the quality, and the price of the items that are typically offered at the show.

 Watch the activities of the crowd.
 Are they buying or just browsing?
 If they are buying, what are they buying?
 Do they fit with your own target market?

 Try to talk to craft artists at the show to get a feeling for whether that particular show would be a good fit for your own craft business.
 It's not always possible to talk; you do have to respect the fact that they are there to make the most of their sales.
 But if you do come across someone who is chatty, you may be able to gather a lot of valuable information.

-Cost to enter an art and craft show may include booth fees, displays, raw materials, merchant account fees, travel and perhaps shipping costs.
-Determine the full amount it will cost for you to attend a show, and then determine your break even point (i.e. how much money you need to make to recuperate the costs of attending the show).
+Before you commit to a show, roughly determine the amount it will cost for you to attend that show, and then determine your break even point.
+That is, how much money do you need to make to recuperate the costs of attending the show.

 This calculation will give you a rough idea of the number of items you need to sell before you are making a profit, and you'll be able to assess whether that target is realistic.

-Be careful about diving into projects that require huge time or financial commitments.
+Be careful about immediately diving into projects that require huge time or financial commitments.
 Assess new projects before you dive in.
 Find ways to limit expenses, and develop experience and learn through that experience before you commit to too much.